EithonNetwork/EithonTravelPad/README.md

 ## Release history

+### 1.3.1 (2015-08-30)

+* BUG: If a travelpad does not have a welcome message, then there was an empty line sent to the player.

 ### 1.3 (2015-08-10)

 * CHANGE: All time span configuration values are now in the general TimeSpan format instead of hard coded to seconds or minutes or hours.